drofp/RoadRun/README.md

 # RoadRun
-An obstacle avoidance game in C++ using object oriented design principles.
+An obstacle avoidance game in C++ built with the NCurses library.

 ![](RoadRun_demo.gif)